Southern elephant seal: Range and population

 Southern elephant seal world population was estimated at 650,000 in the mid-1990s, and was estimated in 2005 at between 664,000 and 740,000.
+As of 2025, the population has been estimated at close to 700,000 globally.
 Studies have shown the existence of three geographic subpopulations, one in each of the three oceans.

 Tracking studies have indicated the routes traveled by elephant seals, demonstrating their main feeding area is at the edge of the Antarctic continent.
 While elephant seals may come ashore in Antarctica occasionally to rest or to mate, they gather to breed in subantarctic locations.